Home About us Support Partners SIGN UP NOW

 • Both the MQTT client and server impose restrictions.
 These limitations include constraints on maximum packet size (number of bytes to broadcast) & maximum messages to be sent simultaneously.
 These restrictions apply either on the client or server side.

-• Server redirect/reference are attributes facilitating the transfer of packets between brokers/servers.
+• Server redirect/reference are attributes facilitating the transfer of MQTT packets between brokers/servers.

 Session Expiry